ergoplatform/ergodocs/docs/dev/Integration/guide.md

 ## Infrastructure

-### Explorer

-There is a public explorer hosted at [explorer.ergoplatform.com](https://explorer.ergoplatform.com/)

-You can use [*ergo-bootstrap*](https://github.com/ergoplatform/ergo-bootstrap) to easily install the Explorer backend (and not rely on public ones).

-### Testnet

-See [this page](/node/testnet) for information on the public testnets.

 ### Node

 There is a public node available at [213.239.193.208:9053](http://213.239.193.208:9053).
 If a redundancy is needed please contact us at team@ergoplatform.org or via the established group chat for access.
 A dynamic list of available public nodes can be found at [api.tokenjay.app/peers/list](https://api.tokenjay.app/peers/list)

+### Testnet

+See [this page](/node/testnet) for information on the public testnets.

+### Explorer

+There is a public explorer hosted at [explorer.ergoplatform.com](https://explorer.ergoplatform.com/)

+You can use [*ergo-bootstrap*](https://github.com/ergoplatform/ergo-bootstrap) to easily install the Explorer backend (and not rely on public ones).

+### GQL

+GraphQL queries allow flexible data fetching, reducing over-fetching and under-fetching. [gql.ergoplatform.com](https://gql.ergoplatform.com) is a GraphQL server on top of Ergo Platform's explorer database schema.

+[explore.sigmaspace.io/api/graphql](https://explore.sigmaspace.io/api/graphql) is the most reliable instance ATM

 ## Troubleshooting